1.1 Who should read this practice note?

 - certain related defence costs, and

-- certain regulatory awards made against you by the Legal Services Ombudsman and the Office for Legal Complaints.
+- certain regulatory awards made against you by the Legal Ombudsman.

 It ensures that the public does not suffer loss, which might otherwise be uncompensated.
 This is important in maintaining public confidence in the integrity and standing of solicitors.